-In recent years retail too has seen significant investment with a new retail park opening in the town.
+In recent years’ retail too has seen significant investment with the Parc Prestatyn retail park opening in 2013.
 Some concerns were raised about the potential impact on high street shops but the data shows that despite an initial increase in vacant town centre properties to 10% this has subsequently improved to under 7% in 2015 which was the lowest level since 2010 and well below the national average.

 When estimates of income and deprivation are considered we see that Prestatyn is a mixed community with some areas (Prestatyn East and Prestatyn Central 1) having higher median household incomes than Denbighshire, and others (notably Prestatyn Central 2) having lower.
 Like the county as a whole, incomes reduced during the financial crisis of 2008 onwards and have yet to return to pre-crisis levels.
 Unemployment in Prestatyn is low compared to other parts of the UK.

 The Prestatyn Area contains a number of significant sites of natural beauty, biodiversity and scientific interest.
 Currently restoration work is being undertaken on the SSSI grasslands across Prestatyn Hillside.
 Gronant Dunes Special Protection Area is home to a number of rare species notably the Little Tern Colony which is the only breeding colony found in Wales.
 This site is internationally important as it contributes to over 10% of the entire UK breeding population as well as supplementing other important colonies.

-A number of community schemes, in the area, aim to enhance environmental resilience while promoting community spirit and social wellbeing.
+A number of community schemes, in the area, have enhanced environmental resilience while promoting community spirit and social wellbeing.
 These include Coed Y Morfa Community Woodland and Community Food Growing Area which is now an attractive area in the heart of Prestatyn with excellent walking/cycling and volunteering opportunities.
-Future plans include the development of Meliden Goods Shed into a vibrant Community Hub and promote the outstanding recreational, historical and biodiversity interests in the immediate area.
+Also the development of Meliden Goods Shed into a vibrant Community Hub that promotes the outstanding recreational, historical and biodiversity interests in the immediate area.

 Prestatyn also hosts major off-shore wind turbines producing renewable energy, contributing to the battle against carbon emissions and climate change.
 Increasing climate variability and extreme weather events bring with them an increased risk of flooding incidents to all coastal towns including Prestatyn.